You Have Options

 Don’t Needlessly Write Off Association Assessments

 In conjunction with Equity Experts bank negotiation efforts, we also offer a service to pursue the previous homeowner after the bank assumes the property ownership.
-We have found that associations are unnecessarily writing off thousands of dollars in association assessments from prior to the bank’s foreclosure.
+We have found that Home Owners Associations (HOA) are unnecessarily writing off thousands of dollars in association assessments from prior to the bank’s foreclosure.
 Equity Experts’ clients are not left with this option.

 Considering association assessments are a personal obligation of the homeowner, the homeowner is personally liable for all assessments during the ownership of the property.
 We aggressively pursue the full balance owed through the following process: